oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/domain-configuration/_index.md

 5. In the **Administration Port** field, enter the SSL/TLS port number that server instances in the domain should use as the administration port.

-6. If multiple server instances run on the same computer in a domain that uses a domain-wide administration port, then you must perform one of the following actions:
+6.  **Optional**: If multiple server instances run on the same computer in a domain that uses a domain-wide administration port, then you must perform one of the following actions:

     -   Host the server instances on a multi-homed machine and assign each server instance a unique listen address
     -   Override the domain-wide administration port on all but one of the servers instances on the machine.
 On the **Environment**: **Servers**: *myServer* page for each Managed Server, enter a unique port value in the **Local Administration Port Override** field.